 Word of caution: While records of Chamomile medicinal used go back some three thousand years there is very little verifiable information regarding its actual benefits.
 Therefore, more large-scale studies are needed to fully understand how it works and its long-term effects.

-Apigenin contributes to the mild sedative properties of Chamomile which can improve sleep quality.
-One study suggest that Chamomile tea also helps modulate the actions of dopamine and serotonin which reduces depressive symptoms1 resulting in in better sleep.
+How chamomile tea can help you sleep better: Apigenin has mild sedative properties which can improve sleep quality.
+One study suggest that chamomile tea also helps modulate the actions of dopamine and serotonin which reduces depressive symptoms2 resulting in more restful sleep.

-Apigenin’s anti-inflammatory and antioxidant properties make it beneficial for skin health.
+Nourishes your skin: Apigenin’s anti-inflammatory and antioxidant properties make it beneficial for skin health.
 It may help reduce redness, irritation, and other signs of inflammation.
-Topical formulations can soothe skin conditions such as eczema and rosacea, and may even slow down skin aging.
+In topical formulations, it can soothe skin conditions such as eczema and rosacea, and it may even slow down skin aging by protecting against UV-induced damage4.

 Although herbal remedies like chamomile and chrysanthemum have been used in traditional mediciine for thousands of years, their benefits are still not fully understood.
 Therefore, more scientific studies need to be done to fully understand how they work.